-3.128 The site forms part of a strategic allocation which has taken into account flooding risk, including Sequential Testing as part of a strategic assessment at the plan making stage.
-The National Planning Policy Framework (July 2021)

-indicates at paragraph 163 that when determining any planning application, local planning authorities should ensure that flood risk is not increased elsewhere.
+- 3.117 The site forms part of a strategic allocation which has taken into account flooding risk, including Sequential Testing as part of a strategic assessment at the plan making stage.
+The National Planning Policy Framework (February 2019) indicates at paragraph 163 that when determining any planning application, local planning authorities should ensure that flood risk is not increased elsewhere.
 Where appropriate, applications should be supported by a site-specific flood-risk assessment.
-There is a policy requirement for development proposals to demonstrate that it is appropriately flood resistant and resilient, that it incorporates sustainable drainage systems unless there is clear evidence that this would be inappropriate, that any residual risk can be managed whilst providing safe access and escape routes where appropriate as part of an agreed emergency plan.

-- 3.129 The application is supported by a site-specific Flood Risk Assessment and Surface Water Drainage / SuDS Strategy which has been revised by the latest revised documents (document reference 2475-RE-03-20-01 Flood Risk Assessment and Drainage Strategy prepared by Evans Rivers and Coastal Ltd).
+There is a policy requirement for development proposals to demonstrate that it is appropriately flood resistant and resilient, that it incorporates sustainable drainage systems unless there is clear evidence that this would be inappropriate, that any residual risk can be managed whilst providing safe access and escape routes where appropriate as part of an agreed emergency plan. - 3.118 The application is supported by a site-specific Flood Risk Assessment and Surface Water Drainage / SuDS Strategy.
 This document indicates that the site according to the Environment Agency flood zone maps and the Strategic Flood Risk Assessment (SFRA) published (2018) is in Flood Zone 1.
 This classification entails that the considered risk of flooding at this site is low having less than 1 in 1000-year annual probability of fluvial and tidal flooding which is an event more severe than the extreme 1 in 1000-year event.
-The FRA indicates that there is no risk of flooding to the site from reservoirs or canals - 3.130 The other potential source of flooding is from ground water flooding during higher return period rainfall events.
+The FRA indicates that there is no risk of flooding to the site from reservoirs or canals. - 3.119 The other potential source of flooding is from ground water flooding during higher return period rainfall events.
 The FRA in assessing this aspect consulted a number of source material including the Jacobs/DEFRA report entitled 'Strategy for Flood and Coastal Erosion Risk Management Groundwater scoping study published in May 2004.
 The geology of the site is indicated to comprise head deposits overlying London Clay.
 Clay and Silt have low to very low permeability whilst the London Clay has a moderate to very low permeability.
-The geology where it is sited and the low permeability of the soil type below the site will allow the recharge potential of the water table to be low, as will the high buffering effect on infiltrating surface water. - 3.131 The FRA concluded that London Clay does not allow significant movement of ground water.
-Whilst there are no historical incidents of flooding with a significant consequence in Essex, no recorded ground water flood events have occurred according to recent records. - 3.132 The soil has a low infiltration capacity that infiltration devices such as soak aways are not considered to be an appropriate drainage solution for the site which informs an attenuation SuDS based approach as opposed to infiltration SuDS based solution.
-Permeable block paving and porous Asphalt will be used as a means of water attenuation whilst roof water will be drained onto pervious paving adding a secondary water quality treatment and as a means of secondary treatment. - 3.133 It is noted that the FRA states that the surface water sewer at Windermere Avenue is located approximately 153 metres east of the site.
+The geology where it is sited and the low permeability of the soil type below the site will allow the recharge potential of the water table to be low, as will the high buffering effect on infiltrating surface water. - 3.120 The FRA concluded that London Clay does not allow significant movement of ground water.
+Whilst there are no historical incidents of flooding with a significant consequence in Essex, no recorded ground water flood events have occurred according to recent records. - 3.121 The soil has a low infiltration capacity that infiltration devices such as soak aways are not considered to be an appropriate drainage solution for the site

+- which informs an attenuation SuDS based approach as opposed to infiltration SuDS based solution.
+Permeable block paving and porous Asphalt will be used as a means of water attenuation whilst roof water will be drained onto pervious paving adding a secondary water quality treatment and as a means of secondary treatment. - 3.122 It is noted that the FRA states that the surface water sewer at Windermere Avenue is located approximately 153 metres east of the site.
 The invert level is understood to be set at 20.63AOD.
-The attenuated discharge from pervious
+The attenuated discharge from pervious paving will be directed into the sewer at manhole number 6951 subject to an agreement from Anglian Water.
+The FRA advises that to avoid increased water run off into the sewer, the volume should be discharged at a rate of 2/ls/ha.